 Best Budget Latex Mattress

 Side Sleeping6.4Back Sleeping7.6Stomach Sleeping8.0Responsiveness9.3Motion Dissipation7.5Cooling8.1Longevity8.9Mattress Type:FoamBed-In-A-Box:YesFirmness Level:Firm (81 Pa/mm)See all our test resultsUpper Comfort Foam @ Lumbar:LatexFor a high-quality latex mattress at a more budget-friendly price, check out the Sleep On Latex Pure Green Organic.
 Its price tag is certainly not cheap by normal standards, but since latex mattresses are among the most expensive models on the market, it's one of the most affordable you'll find.
 This all-latex mattress has three individual layers of organic latex, offering a very firm feel with robust support, but lacking pressure relief.
-This design makes it a good fit for back sleepers and especially stomach sleepers, but means that most side sleepers will need a softer option.
+This design makes it a good fit for most back sleepers and especially stomach sleepers, but most side sleepers will need a softer option.
 With no pocket coils, this mattress is less bouncy than the Big Fig Mattress, but it responds to movement just as quickly, so it's still very easy to move around on.
 You sleep more 'on' than 'in' this mattress, but the comfort layer contours your body closely, providing pressure relief.

 While this mattress transfers heat a little more slowly at the beginning of the night, it picks up after the first hour, making it an excellent choice for hot sleepers.
 Partnered sleepers, on the other hand, may want to look elsewhere if motion transfer is a concern.
 Although movement doesn't travel very far, you feel even the smallest movements nearby, and they don't dissipate very quickly.
 If this Firm mattress fits your needs, however, you can expect it to last a long time.
 With latex making up every layer, it's amazingly durable, which is rare at this price point.